-When it comes to preventing prostate cancer, it's been shown that supplementation with vitamin E can lead to a lower risk of the disease.
+When it comes to preventing prostate cancer, it's been shown that supplements for men with vitamin E can lead to a lower risk of the disease.
 That's why I recommend a slightly higher level of vitamin E—including mixed tocopherols—for men than for women.
-I recommend women take 100 to 200 IUs a day compared to 200 to 400 IUs for men, comprised of the primary vitamin E constituent, alpha tocopherol.
+I recommend supplements for women include 100 to 200 IUs a day compared to 200 to 400 IUs for men, comprised of the primary vitamin E constituent, alpha tocopherol.
 Anything over 400 IUs just makes expensive urine and may also cause harm.
 I've been writing about the "pro-oxidant" effect of vitamin E for years and, consequently, have never recommended more than 400 IUs per day.
 Also keep in mind that including mixed tocopherols with alpha is important because they protect alpha tocopherol from oxidation.

 To better address these key gender-specific nutrient needs, I recently decided to transform my daily multi-vitamin and mineral formula from a "unisex" version into two gender-specific formulas.
-To be sure, both formulas are potently packed with my favorite nutritional boosters that benefit men and women alike, such as high-dose B complexfor brain and nervous system health, and a blend of heart-smart nutrients like vitamin D (a solid 1,000 IUs' worth!), resveratrol, magnesium, citrus bioflavonoids, and green tea, olive leaf, and grape seed extracts.
-Similarities aside, however, my new multi formulas feature specific ingredient and dosage differences to individually serve each sex as a solid foundational supplement that can work synergistically with other targeted nutritional formulas.
+To be sure, both formulas are potently packed with my favorite supplements for men and women alike, such as high-dose B complexfor brain and nervous system health, and a blend of heart-smart nutrients like vitamin D (a solid 1,000 IUs' worth!), resveratrol, magnesium, citrus bioflavonoids, and green tea, olive leaf and grape seed extracts.
+Similarities aside, however, my new multi formulas feature specific ingredient and dosage differences to individually serve each sex as a solid foundational supplement for women and a supplement for men that can work synergistically with other targeted nutritional formulas.